12. Data frames#

 Implement a basic version of as.data.frame.table manually (using rep etc.).
 Also, write a function as.table.data.frame that computes its reverse.
 Make sure both functions are compatible with each other.

-The built-in Titanic
+Titanic

+is a four-dimensional array.
 Convert it to a long data frame.

-to a list of character vectors (split at","
+convert the second column to a list of character vectors (split at

 extract the last elements;

-(*) unstack the data frame;
+(*) unstack the split data frame;

 convert the list back to a character column (concatenate with